What is technical analysis?

-Analysts believe that the current price will reflect all information from broad market factors and market sentiment.
+Analysts believe that the current price will reflect all the information from broad market factors and market sentiment.
 Because it represents a fair value and forms the basis for analysis.

 Technical traders believe that current or past price action in the market is the most reliable indicator of future price action.

-Analyze the chart on time frames
+Chart analysis on time frames

 Technical traders analyze price charts to try to predict price movements.